ngrok/ngrok-docs/docs/integrations/amazonsns/webhooks.md

 ### Replaying requests

-The ngrok Request Inspector provides a replay function that you can use to test your code without the need to trigger new events from Amazon SNS.
+The ngrok Request Inspector provides a replay function that you can use to test your code without the need to trigger new messages from Amazon SNS topics.
 To replay a request:

 1. In the ngrok inspection interface (i.e. `http://localhost:4040`), select a request from Amazon SNS.